What is the Early Fetal Scan?

 The optimal time for an Early Baby Scan is from 12+0 to 13+6 weeks.

-- The scan can be performed from 11 weeks; however, due to the small size of the baby at this early stage, the anomaly detection rate is reduced.
-For example, some structures, such as the kidneys, are poorly visible before 12 weeks.
+- The scan can be performed from 10 weeks; however, due to the small size of the baby at this early stage, the anomaly detection rate is reduced.
+For example, some structures, such as the kidneys have a poor visibility before 12 weeks.